emiliasato/ecommerce-analysis/README.md

 💡 Yet square roots reflect scale-effects: IT-system are often more efficient as they grow bigger. \
 💡 Alpha > Beta means that Olist has a lower IT Cost with few sellers selling a lot of items rather than the opposite \

-## 2. Steps
+## 2. Data Analaysis
+1. Initial Analaysis on Financial Performance
-1. Feature Engineering
+2. Feature Engineering
+3.
-2. Explatory Data Analysis
+4. Explatory Data Analysis
-3. Conclusion
+5. Conclusion

 ## Initial Anaysis on Financial Performance ##

-Gross Profit is around 668K BRL
+Gross Profit is around **668K BRL**.

 <div id="data_model">
 <img src='img/financial_metrics.png' width='700'>
 <div id="olist_customers_dataset">

 Total Revenue is around **2.8M BRL** - well diversified with around half from subscription and around half from sales

-- REPUTATION COSTS ARE VERY DAMAGING
-- Reputation Costs make up of more than **76%** of total costs $\rightarrow$ risk of losing more customers in the future!!
+Reptuation Costs are very damaging as it makes up of more than 76% of total costs currently, and drives risk of losing more customers in the future.

 <div id="data_model">
 <img src='img/breakdown.png' width='700'>
 <div id="olist_customers_dataset">

---> Conclude that reputaion costs must be cut down
+**It is essential to identify the key factors contributing to low review scores, as these factors subsequently lead to increased reputation costs.**

 ## FEATURE ENGINEERING